 - Gas tank – check the cap for any slime and make sure it fits well.
 Gas tank cap that doesn’t fit well lets dirt into the fuel system.

 It’s not suggested to buy a car that looks beat up.
 It’s likely that car hasn’t been driven carefully and might have serious mechanical problems.
 These can cost thousands to fix.
-Write all your findings into used car inspection checklist.

 THE INSIDE INSPECTION TIPS

 Brake down the inside into 3 areas: panels and upholstery, electronic and manual features, and isolation rubber.

 - Panels and upholstery (inside and trunk) – look for rips, scratches, missing and damaged parts, and also check for any damp spots.
 These include: dashboard panels, roof, seats and floor.

 - Electronic and manual features – test all features to the maximum of their capabilities.
 These could be: windows, mirrors, sunroof, trunk, heater, A/C, radio, lights, signals, wipers.